top of page

 Tran The Anh.png

 Born in 1980 into a family with a deep-rooted artistic tradition, Tran The Anh was destined to become a painter.
-His grandfather, the late artist Nam Phong from Phat Diem, Kim Son, Ninh Binh, was a renowned artist whose famous work, Vietnam's Virgin Mary, was exhibited in Rome in 1953.
-Growing up, The Anh inherited not only his family's artistic talent but also a passion for painting.
-He spent his childhood closely observing his father paint portraits, immersing himself in the world of art from an early age.
+Growing up, The Anh inherited not only his family’s artistic talent but also a quiet, enduring passion for painting.
+His earliest memories are of watching his father paint portraits, an experience that shaped both his sensitivity to form and his instinct for realism.

 bottom of page